This user agreement will be effective for all users from 1 November 2023.

 - Elsewhere: the PayPal Online Card Payment Services Agreement for our Fees which may be set out in the PayPal Alternative Payment Methods Agreement and the PayPal Online Card Payment Services Agreement do not apply to your use of the new checkout solution.
 Instead, our special Fees for using the new checkout solution apply.

 If, notwithstanding the above, you surcharge a buyer, you, and not we, will inform the buyer of the requested charge.
 We are not liable to any buyer where you have failed to inform the buyer of any surcharge.
-You acknowledge that you could be committing a criminal offence if you surcharge and/or fail to disclose any form of surcharge to a buyer.

 You must treat PayPal as a payment method or mark at least on par with any other payment methods offered at your points of sale, including your websites or mobile applications.
 This includes at least equal or substantially similar: